17 Secrets to Living on One Income (Without Being Rich)Save on Bills

 Roth IRA contributions grow tax-free.
 You pay income taxes on the contribution amount for the current tax year.
 But you don’t pay taxes on withdrawal amount or capital gains again.

-Each person can contribute up to $6,000 per year in total IRA contributions.
+Each person can contribute up to $6,000 in 2020 in total IRA contributions.
 Once you turn 50, you can make an extra $1,000 catch-up contribution each year.
 You may make only one type of contribution or split between a traditional and Roth IRA.
 An even split would be $3,000 into a traditional IRA and $3,000 into a Roth IRA.

 To avoid potential tax penalties for overcontributions, please review the current IRA contribution limits.